abetusk/scratch/notes/Skew-Approaches.md

 * Read the manual
 * Exceptions should be exceptional
 * Make it easy to do the simple thing
+* Chunk into blocks
+* Ineficient algorithms on small data can be efficient

 License
 ---